Science of Civil and Environmental Engineering

 Building bridges between fundamental research, application and practice

 Our research is focused on generating scientific knowledge based on questions arising from engineering practice.
 We thereby build bridges in our research and teaching between fundamental science and technical applications, which are essential for our societal development.
-Civil engineers guide this process towards implementation of technical applications in everyday use.
+Civil and environmental engineers guide this process towards implementation of technical applications in everyday use.

 Pioneers in mathematical modelling